 The Abstraction Worksheet can help you tap into the capabilities of abstraction.

-Your If-then Worksheet is an “if-then” plan for hiccups.
+The If-Then Worksheet is a plan for hiccups.

-We know from research that the initial practice of self-regulation results in short term ego depletion (Muraven et al., 1999).
+We know from research that the initial practice of self-regulation results in short-term ego depletion (Muraven, Baumeister, & Tice, 1999).

-However, the long-term benefits of effortful practice of self-regulation strengthen the “muscle” overall.
+However, the long-term benefits of effortful practice of self-regulation may be able to strengthen the “muscle” overall.

-The more opportunities one has to practice, the more one will be able to exert their power over impulse.
+The more opportunities we have to practice, the more we can exert our power over impulse.

 Here are a few activities that can serve as practice for adults and children:

-Tracking and Journaling is a reliable way to improve overall capacity to delay gratification.
+Tracking and journaling is a reliable way to improve our overall capacity to delay gratification.
 If someone has the goal of weight loss, logging food intake is a great way to begin the journey toward that goal.
 The activity welcomes self-awareness and mindfulness in impulse control.

-Goal Setting is an important piece when attempting to delay gratification.
-Creating a “keep your eye on the prize” situation can enable someone to envision a positive future that can manifest in the real world through real-time habit change.
-A specific, attainable, and measurable goal needs to be set in place before delay activities can be fully experienced.
+Goal setting is an important piece when attempting to delay gratification.
+Creating a “keep your eye on the prize” situation can enable you to envision a positive future that can manifest in the real world through real-time habit change.
+A specific, attainable, and measurable goal needs to be in place before delay activities can be fully experienced.

 Children need to see their parents modeling the type of behavior that they are asked to exhibit.
-Parents who act impulsively concerning food and other delay requiring practices will have children who will do the same.
-Parents who frequently show restraint in consumption and spending will likely have offspring who can do the same.
+Parents who act impulsively concerning food and other delay-requiring practices could inadvertently encourage children to do the same.

-Achieving improvement in health, wealth, and overall wellbeing is possible through alterations in goal setting behaviors.
+Achieving improvement in health, wealth, and overall wellbeing is possible through alterations in goal-setting behaviors.
 Setting If-Then parameters for delaying gratification can be helpful along the way.
-When pursuing a goal, creating scenarios ahead of time allow for easier real-time decision making when pitfalls might present themselves.
+When pursuing a goal, creating scenarios ahead of time allows for easier real-time decision making when pitfalls present themselves.

 If I want an extra snack, then I will do 20 squats and drink a glass of water first.